-- Is over 18

-- Is not pregnant
+- Is over 18; - Is not pregnant;

-- Has not had COVID-19 in the last six months
+- Has not had COVID-19 in the last six months; - Has never have had severe allergic reaction to any of the ingredients in the COVID-19 vaccine before.

+20. Is the COVID-19 vaccine free in Sierra Leone?

+Yes.

-- Has never have had severe allergic reaction to any of the ingredients in the COVID-19 vaccine before. - 20.
-Is the COVID-19 vaccine free in Sierra Leone?
-Yes. - 21.
-I am eligible for the COVID-19 vaccine but have HIV / an auto-immune condition / am immunocompromised, can I still receive it?
+21. I am eligible for the COVID-19 vaccine but have HIV / immunodeficiency, can I still receive it?

-If you are eligible for the COVID-19 vaccine but have HIV or an auto-immune condition or are immunocompromised, you may still be able to receive it.
+If you are eligible for the COVID-19 vaccine but have HIV or and immunodeficiency, you may still be able to receive it.
 You should present yourself for vaccination (see Question 22) and explain your situation.
 A healthcare worker will offer you information and counselling so you can discuss and agree together whether vaccination is right for you.